Tools

 • How to define a Tool using RubyLLM::Tool.

-• How to define parameters for your Tools.
+• How to define parameters for your Tools (from quick helpers to full JSON Schema).

 • How to use Tools within a RubyLLM::Chat.